alialib/alia/docs/basic-signals.md

 <dt>empty&lt;T&gt;()</dt><dd>

-Returns a signal that type checks as a readable signal carrying a value of type `T` but never actually provides a value.
+Returns a signal that type checks as a readable signal carrying a value of type `T` but never actually carries a value.

 </dd>